-Here at Little Day Out, we’ve done the hard yards and put together a list of indoor playground Singapore has to offer.
-Ready to head out for your day out!
+Here at Little Day Out, we’ve done the hard yards and put together a list of indoor playgrounds Singapore has to offer.
+Ready to head for your little day out?
 Start with our list below!

 The Artground is a play space at the Goodman Arts Centre which aims to provide a positive arts experience for children.
 This is done in part through an accessible play space which hosts interactive art installations which change every few months.
 At this indoor playground, children can engage in non-directed, open-ended play together with their parents.